nhs-england-tools/repository-template/docs/Tutorial.md

 The first step to your brand new app is to clone the repository.
-For the purposes of this tutorial, we're going to clone it into your personal account rather than into any of the NHS github organisations.
+For the purposes of this tutorial, we're going to clone it into your personal account rather than into any of the NHS GitHub organisations.
 That's not what you'd be doing for anything we want to go into production, but it means you can keep it as a reference and we don't need to worry about naming collisions.